crate/crate/docs/appendices/release-notes/unreleased.rst

 - Moved the :ref:`scalar-quote_ident` function to `pg_catalog` for improved
   compatibility with PostgreSQL.

+- Added the :ref:`concat_ws <scalar-concat-ws>` scalar function which allows concatenation with a custom separator.

 - Added ``decimal`` type as alias to ``numeric``

 - Users with AL privileges can now run ``ANALYZE``

-.. vale off

-- Added ``concat_ws`` scalar function which allows concatenation with a custom separator.

-.. vale on

 Fixes
 =====